juniorsundarCasual/TGT/vault/volume-5.chapter-353.md

 "What?
 Why?"
 Markus exclaimed, his emotion supported by the group of four behind him.

 "My hands are tied, figuratively, but you literally too in some sense," Marie explained.
 "I've been restricted from using future sight in any shape or form.
-The last time you made me use it got me in heck of a lot of trouble with Master."
+The last time you made me use it got me in a heck of a lot of trouble with Master."

 "But why, though?"
 Markus groaned.